Frequently Asked Questions

-Decision management is a discipline and set of technologies focused on helping you design, build, and manage the decisions that are automated in your software applications and systems.
-Decision management platforms provide an environment where business and data analysts can define, test, and deploy decisions into your operational environment as decision services.
+Decision management (DM) is a discipline and set of technologies for managing automated decisions in software applications and systems.
+DM platforms provide an environment where business analysts can define, test, and deploy decisions into your operations as decision services.

-With decision management, you can monitor and optimize the decisions that are made in your applications and systems.
-To do this, you define metrics and key performance indicators that enable you to measure the results of your deployed decisions.
+With DM, you can monitor and optimize the decisions that are made in your applications and systems.
+To do this, you define metrics and key performance indicators to measure the results of your deployed decisions.

-By monitoring and measuring your decision results, you will better understand when to how to improve your decision strategy.
-Decision management encompasses not only the automation of decisions but more importantly, it enables the cycle of monitoring, adjusting, and dynamically refreshing and improving those decisions.
+By monitoring and measuring your decision results, you will better understand when and how to improve your decision strategy.
+DM encompasses not only the automation of decisions but also the cycle of monitoring and dynamically improving those decisions.

 Decision management enables organizations to: